-When campers are not feeling well, camp isn't fun.
-In order to protect your camper and the greater camp community, it is important that each camper is healthy when they arrive at camp.
-Use the following guidelines as you assess your camper's health prior to camp.
+Dear Camp Families, It is important that each camper is healthy when they arrive at camp.
+When campers are not feeling well, whether from illness or injury, camp isn't fun.
+In order to protect your camper, we ask that you assess your camper's health prior to camp.
 If your child's health keeps them from attending their session, every attempt will be made to reschedule them into another session once their health returns.